 This happens in humans just as often as it occurs in animals.

 To give you an example, if you have a severe respiratory infection and your doctor prescribes you an antibiotic to prevent or treat a bacterial complication, it’s quite likely that you’ll have to take it for anything from 5 to 14 days (or more) depending on the medication.

 If you stop taking your antibiotic on the 3rd day just because you don’t feel like taking it anymore or you think you feel fine, there is still a chance of some of the bacteria to have survived.
 Those that did will be resistant to the antibiotic you just took, so you won’t be able to take the same treatment and have it do its job.

 This is the exact same thing that happens in cats.
-So, if your vet tells you to give your cat antibiotics for 7 days, you should do just that.
+So, if your vet tells you to give your

 Different antibiotics for different types of infections

 In cats, vets commonly use the following 5 antibiotics: